Frequently Asked Questions

-The DFPI plans to distribute grants to organizations throughout state, with an emphasis on an equitable distribution to un/underbanked populations in the state.
+The DFPI plans to distribute grants to organizations throughout the state, with an emphasis on an equitable distribution to populations experiencing financial insecurity.

 Does each grantee have to report how grant monies are used?

-Grantees are required to submit a report documenting:
+Yes.
+Grantees must submit to the DFPI a report documenting:

-- The specific uses for which grant funds were allocated,
+- The specific uses to which grant funds were allocated,

-- The number of individuals aided with the funds,
+- The number of individuals aided through use of the funds,

 Where do I submit my CalMoneySmart application?